dpzaba/cabify_developers/source/includes/resources/journeys/_item.md

         <span class='type'> string </span>
       </th>
       <td>
-        The type of journey to start, either: <code>asap</code> for on demand journeys or <code>reserve</code> for a reservation booking for some point in the future.
+        The type of journey to start, either: <code>asap</code> for on demand journeys or <code>reserve</code> for a reservation for some point in the future.
       </td>
     </tr>
     <tr>